nagihantokul/computer_vision_intro/README.md

 The project includes:

 - `cv.py` → Main Streamlit application for image processing
-- `cv2.ipynb` → Jupyter Notebook for testing and experimenting with OpenCV functions
+- `computer_vision_intro.ipynb` → Jupyter Notebook for testing and experimenting with OpenCV functions

 ---